[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 Akayu Onsen townscape ©Yamagata Prefecture

 At Akayu Onsen, there are ``Uesugi no Oyu Gotenmori'', an inn that continues from the hot water guard of Akayu Palace, ``Gotenmori'', and ``Ryokan Daimonjiya'', which was founded in the mid-Edo period and still has buildings from the early Showa period.
-Everything including ``Yamagataza Takinami'', which was relocated from an old headman's mansion.16 hot spring innsthere is.
+There are a total of 16 hot spring inns, including ``Yamagataza Takinami'', which was relocated from an old village headman's mansion.

 Footbath “YuNavi Karakorokan Sakiwai no Yu” ©Yamagata Prefecture